mysven/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/search?q=Flen

 This means you don't need to worry about how to build an advanced logic to help the users finding the most relevant ads for, let's say, Flen.
 The search engine will do this for you.
 If you want to narrow down the search result in other ways than the free query offers, you can use the available search filters.
 Some of the filters need id-keys as input for searching structured data.
-The id-keys can be found at /taxonomy/search these will help you get sharper hits for structured data.
+The ids can be found in the [Taxonomy API](https://jobtechdev.se/docs/apis/taxonomy/).
+These ids will help you get sharper hits for structured data.
 We will always work on improving the hits for free queries hoping you'll have less and less use for filtering.

 ### Typeahead
 /complete?q={typed string}